 Instructor: Carrie Fountain

-Carrie Fountain is a poet and novelist, and serves as the 2019 Texas Poet Laureate.
-She is the author of three poetry collections, The Life, Instant Winner, and Burn Lake, winner of the 2009 National Poetry Series Award, and the YA novel I’m Not Missing.
-Her first children’s book, The Poem Forest (Candlewick Press, 2020) tells the story of American poet W.S.
+Carrie Fountain is a poet, novelist, children’s book author, and screenwriter.
+She is the author of three poetry collections, The Life, Instant Winner, and Burn Lake, winner of the National Poetry Series Award, and the novel I’m Not Missing.
+Her children’s book, The Poem Forest, tells the story of American poet W.S.
 Merwin and the palm forest he grew from scratch on the island of Maui.
-Her poems have appeared in Tin House, Poetry, and The New Yorker, among many others.
-She is the host of KUT’s This Is Just to Say, a radio show and podcast where she has intimate conversations on the writing life with other poets and writers.
-Fountain is writer-in-residence at St. Edward’s University, and lives in Austin, TX.
+Her poems have appeared in Poetry, American Poetry Review and The New Yorker, among many others.
+In 2019, Fountain was named Poet Laureate of Texas.
+She lives in Austin.